ruby-grape/grape-roar/README.md

 Arguments passed to `#relation` are forwarded to `roar`.
 Single member relations (e.g. `belongs_to`) are represented using `property`, collections are represented using `collection`, so as such, use only arguments that apply.

-If `embedded` is `false`, a `_links` entry will be added.
+If `embedded` is `false`, a `_links` entry will be added. `#link_self` decorates the entity with a RESTful route to the current resource.
+A default base URI is constructed from a `Grape::Request` by concatenating the `#base_url` and `#script_name` properties.
+The resource path is extracted from the name of the relation.

 Otherwise, the extensions attempt to look up the correct representer module/class for the objects (e.g. we infer the `extend` argument).
-You can always specify it yourself.
+You can always specify the correct representer to use on your own.

-`#link_self` decorates the entity with a RESTful route to the current resource.
-(TBD: Mapping these strings for custom use cases / need mapper configuration for this PR now too)

 ```ruby
 class FooEntity < Grape::Roar::Decorator